rbrtsmith/redux-advanced-todo-app/README.md

   npm run lint
   ```

 * Run linting and the unit test suite (Mocha + Chai + Enzyme).
 Again this isn't run automatically on the _develop_ or _production_ modes to ensure things run quickly.
-It's recommended that you run this task before committing to your repository.
+It's recommended that you run this task frequently as per the TDD recommendation of test first.
   ```
   npm t
   ```